andreabertolini1995/push_swap/README.md

 ## General Instructions
 At the beginning:
 * 2 stacks named **a** and **b** are given
-* The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated
+* the stack a contains a random amount of negative and/or positive numbers which cannot be duplicated
-* The stack b is empty
+* the stack b is empty

 The goal is to sort in ascending order numbers into stack a.
 To do so the following operations are at disposal: